A Short History of Brookwood Presbyterian Church – 1948 to 2012

 Hearing the call of another church Rev. Pinkowski left us in early 2007.
 Our wonderful Associate Pastor John stepped up and again carried us through until our PNC found us the Rev. James Gear who started leading us in May 2007.
 Again our church was full of energy as we begin to set sail with a new Captain.
 A Church Growth Team was formed to provide new opportunities for members to share Christian fellowship and to make Brookwood’s presence better known in the community.
 A Saturday Casual Worship service was developed, and a Sunday Morning Greeter Program was initiated along with a Visitor Outreach Program.
 Activities such as Quilting Etc., Brookwood Community Book Club and Hill to Valley Hiking were started.
 The Saturday worship service currently attracts anywhere from 30-50 worshipers and all the other programs conceived by the CGT continue to operate successfully.
 The CGR discontinued operating after the Rev. Gear left us in 2010.

 Once again Pastor John provided leadership and carried the load until July 2011 when the Rev. Dr. Irvin S. Moxley was hired on a part time basis.
-While the Rev. Moxley’s official title is ‘Pastor for Membership & Community Outreach’ he assists in many areas of church leadership.
+While the Rev. Moxley’s official title was ‘Pastor for Membership & Community Outreach’ he assists in many areas of church leadership.
 And then, good fortune smiled upon us with the arrival of Pastoral Intern Amy House in September 2011 for a 9 ½ month stay.
 Increased staff provided additional opportunities for growth which has brought renewed energy and enthusiasm to our congregation.

 Our buildings are done but we now face the fact that after 50 plus years we have to make repairs and replacements.
 Fortunately we have several retired “experts” who willingly give their time and talent to keep things going with the least expense possible.
 In 1980, an elevette, given as a gift, was installed from the outside level to the Sanctuary.
 In 1998 we were able to install an elevator that could service all floors.

-Over the past five years we have received several large bequests and memorial gifts.
+Over the past years we have received several large bequests and memorial gifts.
 One of these was designated for Beautification and results are showing.
 When first viewed, the landscape expert told us we should turn our church around as all our natural beauty was in the back and all we had there were a dumpster and old storage shed.
 These are now gone and in their place is a really beautiful professionally landscaped area with a brick walk way and a pavilion which overlooks the grounds east of the church, where many beautiful trees have been planted in memory of deceased members.
 All of the area is part of Brookwood’s Memorial Garden.
 Our Fireside Room was professionally redecorated and adds much to the interior beauty of our church.
 All of these -elevators, pavilion, brick walk, furniture, etc. have been gifts.
 Because of the generosity of others we also have a very well equipped office together with modern copiers, computers, printers, etc.

 One of the most exciting programs that has recently begun at Brookwood is the creation of the Brookwood Community Learning Center (BCLC).
 This is a flagship program and we are proud to house this service provider which operates independently of the church while providing mutual support.
 BCLC began during the second semester of the 2003-2004 school year with Ellen Wristen, a long term Brookwood member and special education lawyer, and the Rev. John Birkner as the key personnel.
 BCLC serves special education students.
 The first semester 20 students were enrolled.
 Enrollment has grown over the years and currently BCLC has 70 students for the 2011-2012 school year.
 The school has graduated a total of 45 students and it is highly unlikely that these students would have graduated without being placed with BCLC.